imrajdas/google-summer-of-code/README.md

 ### What did I solve?
   1. Develop prometheus benchmark infrastructure with KIND

-	 <b>Description:</b> Currently, pombench is deployed on GKE which takes a lot of time and resources.
+	 <b>Description:</b> Currently, prombench is deployed on GKE which takes a lot of time and resources.
 To overcome this we got a solution to use KIND for deployment of prombench on local/virtual machine, which is very fast as compared to GKE and useful to run it locally.
 	    * Issue(s): [Open] <a href="https://github.com/prometheus/test-infra/issues/333" target="_blank">prometheus/test-infra/issue#333</a>
         * PR(s): [Open] <a href="https://github.com/prometheus/test-infra/pull/390" target="_blank">prometheus/test-infra/pull#390</a>